-- 11. Documentation of time: Students may not leave the school premises during regular hours without an instructor's permission. - a.
-Students who leave school premises or those who leave early must document their time by clocking out on the time clock, signing the sign-out sheet, and having an instructor book them out. - 12.
-Students may not clock in or out for another student. - 13.
-Students must keep a record of all services each day on the "service tracking sheet," which must be completed daily and turned in every month.
+- 12. Documentation of time: Future Professionals may not leave the school premises during regular hours without a Learning Leader's permission. - a.
+Future Professionals who leave the school premises for more than 10 minutes or those who leave early must document their time by clocking out on - the time clock, signing the sign-out sheet, and having a Learning Leader book them out. - b.
+Future Professionals who leave the school premises for less than 10 minutes must sign the sign-out break sheet. - c.
+Future Professionals must clock out with the CourseKey QR code for lunch for 30 minutes every day.
+Future Professionals will not receive credit for - the hours if they fail to clock in/out for lunch. - 13.
+Future Professionals can not clock in or out for another Future Professional. - 14.
+Future Professionals can not ask others to clock them in or out. - 15.
+Future Professionals must keep a record of all services performed each day via the digital Skilltracker app.